 This is what an ad from someone who specializes in a passion product niche for dog lovers looks like, in this case, a micro-niche of “women who own pit bulls” on Facebook:

-Btw. this principle “I do marketing and someone else has a warehouse and goods” is called dropshipping, and it is very common today.
+Btw. this principle of “I do marketing and someone else has a warehouse and goods” is called drop shipping, and it is very common today.
 I wrote an extensive text about him here.
-People from the western world have websites, beautiful profiles on the networks and so on, and the Chinese pack and send orders under their brand.
-By the way, that system when I have a brand and someone else produces and sticks my label is called white-labelling.
+People from the western world have websites, beautiful profiles on the networks, and so on, and the Chinese pack and send orders under their brand.
+By the way, that system when I have a brand and someone else produces and sticks my label is called white labeling.

 Breaking one big decision into several small ones.
 It generally increases conversions and reduces the number of people who pop out of a sales funnel before converting.